electronpass/electronpass-desktop/README.md

 You can build the app the hard way or the easy way.
 For Unix/Linux systems we have provided a build script `build.sh`.
 This is the easy way that outputs executable in `bin/electronpass`. **Note:** api keys need to be configured before running the script.

 The hard way is building it manually.
 You first need to download and build `libelectronpass-cpp` and `crypto++` as described in the next section.
-Than you build it with cmake, described in the Compiling section.
+Than you build it with cmake or qmake (prefered), described in the Compiling section.

+For linux we also provide `create-linux-appimage.sh` script, that will create an AppImage after you have build electronpass.

 ### Configure dependencies
 You can download, compile and move dependencies to correct directories with a `install-dependencies.sh` script, or you can do it by hand.